 Regular reviews of authorisations should be undertaken.
 The results of the review should be recorded on Appendix CHIS/2 and a copy filed on the central record of authorisations.

-If the surveillance provides access to confidential information or involves collateral intrusion frequent reviews will be required.
-The authorising officer should determine how often a review should take place.
+If the surveillance provides access to confidential information, or involves collateral intrusion, frequent reviews will be required.
+The Authorising Officer should determine how often a review should take place.

-- 8.14 Before an authorising officer renews an authorisation he must be satisfied that a review has been carried out of: - The use made of the source during the period authorised - The tasks given to the source - The information obtained from the use or conduct of the source - 8.15 If the authorising officer is satisfied that the criteria necessary for the initial authorisation continue to be met, he may renew it in writing as required.
-When covert human intelligence source authorisation requires renewal, the renewal must be approved by a magistrates' court in the same manner as an initial authorisation
+- 8.14 Before an Authorising Officer renews an authorisation he must be satisfied that a review has been carried out of: - The use made of the source during the period authorised - The tasks given to the source - The information obtained from the use or conduct of the source - 8.15 If the Authorising Officer is satisfied that the criteria necessary for the initial authorisation continue to be met, he may renew it in writing as required.

+When CHIS authorisation requires renewal, the renewal must be approved by a magistrates' court in the same manner as an initial authorisation